 How to submit an audition video:

 - If submitting the video using the CU Denver application portal, either submit the video in the portfolio section when applying to CU Denver or go back into your application portal after you've already applied to upload your video in the portfolio section.

 - If submitting the video through our page on GetAccetpd.com, go to https://app.getacceptd.com/ucdenver.
 Then choose your Program Group (emphasis area) and Program (instrument).
 Click “Get Started!”.
 Follow the registration instructions to create your account and upload your video.
 Please note that it costs $30 to submit an audition video through Acceptd.

 We try to review audition videos within three weeks of receipt.
 Applicants will be contacted about next steps.
 In rare situations faculty may request that applicants conduct a live audition in addition to the video submission.

 Our live audition dates are listed on our MEIS applicant webpage here.
-Faculty member Jonny Sterling conducts the live auditions.
-To schedule a live audition or get questions answered about the piano audition process, please contact Jonny at email@example.com.
-Please let Jonny know on which of our four audition dates you'd like to schedule an audition.
-He will respond with an audition time and the details.
+Faculty member Carmen Sandim conducts the live auditions.
+To schedule a live audition or get questions answered about the piano audition process, please contact Carmen at email@example.com.
+Please let Carmen know your preference of audition date and time.
+She will respond with an audition time and the details.

 Live auditions typically take 20-30 minutes and will take place in the Arts Building on the Auraria Campus.
 The audition will consist of sight-reading and a short demonstration of the pieces described above.
 The audition will also be an opportunity for the prospective student to ask questions regarding the program, applied lessons, ensemble placement, etc. Sight-reading will be assessed during the audition using two methods:

 - Read short grand staff excerpts.